The-hated-one/Codesmith-notes/month-1-12-2020/day4/git_and_github.md

 git merge -> merges one branch with another
 ```

 ## To learn

 - How to use `git commit -a`
+- How to `git commit` with `-m`, and user the terminal to write the commit message.

 - Commit:
   - Abort rebase